martinluedtke/martinluedtke.github.io/_pages/about.md

     The paper is [here](https://doi.org/10.1007/s40993-024-00597-4) and the
     accompanying Sage code is
     [here](https://github.com/martinluedtke/RefinedCK){:target="_blank"}{:rel="noopener noreferrer"}.

-  * In ongoing work with Marius Leonhardt I am developing a Chabauty–Coleman method for determining and bounding the number of S-integral points on affine curves using the generalised Jacobian.
-    This method is applicable whenever a certain inequality involving the Mordell–Weil rank, the genus, the number of cusps, and the size of S is satisfied.
-This is the analogue of the rank-genus inequality in the classical Chabauty method.
-This inequality and its non-abelian generalisation to the quadratic Chabauty method were first derived in joint work with J. S. Müller and M. Leonhardt.
-The paper is [here](https://doi.org/10.1093/imrn/rnad185){:target="_blank"}{:rel="noopener noreferrer"}.

   * With D. Corwin and I. Dan-Cohen, we are developing and applying the mixed Tate motivic Chabauty–Kim method for the thrice-punctured line beyond the polylogarithmic quotient